isomerpages/moe-mahabodhisch/_departments/Physical Education | 体育与健康教育/PE Curriculum.md

 **<u>Swimming</u>**

 Swimming develops students’ confidence to manoeuvre their bodies with control while experiencing the sensation of water balance, buoyancy and propulsion, in order to facilitate floating and moving in, under, and on water.
-The SwimSafer Programme for our Primary 3 students aims to equip our students with water survival skills and develop his/her self-confidence.
+The SwimSafer Programme for our students aims to equip our students with water survival skills and develop his/her self-confidence.
 The areas covered under the swimming programme are:

 a.&nbsp;Survival Skills.&nbsp;Covers drowning prevention techniques in addition to swimming ability.
 Pupils would be introduced to flotation survival techniques on how to stay alive in water.